alfredsaveron/404/README.md

 # 404
-This is a simple CSS page, a simple to use repository consisting of only basic and easy commands!
+:snowflake: This is a simple CSS page, a simple to use repository consisting of only basic and easy commands!
 Don't forget to Fork or Star if you like it.

 # 📝 Source

 - <a href="https://github.com/WebDevSHORTS"> WebDevSHORTS </a>
-- <a href="https://github.com/KaguwoNetwork"> Our Community </a>
+- <a href="https://github.com/AestasFlores"> Our Community </a>